nl-portal/nl-portal-frontend-libraries/README.md

 ### Starting the project

-After installing dependencies, start the project with `pnpm run start` from the project root.
+After installing dependencies, start the project with `pnpm dev` from the project root.

 This commands runs all the `start` scripts of each of the individual packages in the [packages](./packages) directory in parallel.